A fresh fruit pie with a sugar cookie crust, a light cheesecake filling, topped with loads of fresh fruit, and lightly glazed with fruit preserves.

 - 4 tablespoons powdered sugar

-- 1 tub (8 ounces) whipped topping, thawed
+- 1 container (8 ounces) whipped topping thawed

 - Fruit of choice (I used 3 kiwis, 3 strawberries, handful of blueberries, several grapes, and 3 tablespoons chopped mango)